[Brian Riggs Sullivan* did a short darkness retreat and wrote this entertaining report about his experience.]

 All in all, I had what I consider an extraordinarily valuable experience with this darkness retreat.
 I would heartily recommend a darkness retreat to others and I look forward to another one myself (next time, one lasting an even longer period of time).

 *GEEKINESS ALERT: if you even care, I call it the “Sith” bath chamber (rather than relating it to the perhaps otherwise-more-befitting Jedi), because: – the Sith embrace the “Dark Side” of the Force, befitting to a darkness retreat – once called Vader, he no longer affiliated with the Jedi – I don’t exactly know how the Jedi supposedly deal with their so-called “negative” emotions – not very well, perhaps – but the Sith embrace and harness them, which fits my experience here – I don’t mean to especially affiliate myself with “evil” (if I even truly believe in such a thing – one of the points of the whole Star Wars story, I submit) or the kind of deception practiced by the Sith, but I do consider them cooler than the Jedi. :)

-*Brian read my design for Tribal Housing in 2001 and wrote me.
-We have been friends ever since.
-Got to meet him for the first time in 2002.
-That year, he started Seattle Tribal Housing, which closed after nine months.
-We also built a dome together 2007 and his chats with me about darkness led to a few pages here (dreamtime, strifeless, hygiene notes).
-Totally rad guy into Daoism and trading precious metals whom some lucky woman will snap up soon.
+[*NOTE: Brian was a friend and early collaborator.
+He read my design for Tribal Housing in 2001 and wrote me.
+I got to meet him for the first time in 2002.
+That year, he started Seattle Tribal Housing, which lasted for nine months of shenanigans.
+We also built a dome together 2007.
+His chats with me about darkness led to a few pages here (dreamtime, strifeless, hygiene notes).
+He’s into Taoism and trading currencies and securities.]